 Thinking of taking an Uncruise?
 Get $500 off your booking when you use the code OTT500!
 It’ll be the best Un-cruise you’ve ever taken!

 2. Hawaiian Islands

 I’ve actually been to all of the Hawaiian islands – so if you are trying to decide which one – let me help you!
 Hawaii is one of the best places to visit in the winter.
 When I go to Hawaii I love to find unusual tours and local experiences that you wouldn’t normally associate with Hawaii.
 That’s what I love about Hawaii – it’s surprising – it’s not just about beaches.

 Unusual Things to do on Each Hawaiian Island:

 Big Island: Become an authentic Hawaiian cowboy and drive cattle with other paniolos!
 This is one of my favorite experiences on the Big Island and even beginner riders can participate.
 You’ll also enjoy Exploring caves, lava tubes, and craters at Volcanoes National Park.

 A Big Island Itinerary

-Kauai: The first thing I recommend on Kauai is to go to Thursday Poi day and have a completely local experience and get introduced and welcomed into the Hawaiian culture.
+Kauai: The first thing I recommend on Kauai is to go to Thursday Poi Day and have a completely local experience and get introduced and welcomed into the Hawaiian culture.
 After that, get out your hiking boots and your camera and go explore.
-And check out the photography hiking tours so you can really get the most out of your Kauai adventures!
+Check out the photography hiking tours so you can really get the most out of your Kauai adventures!